Thom1729/Sublime-JS-Custom/docs/configuration.md

 #### `file_extensions`: array

 An array of file extensions.
-Files with the given extensions will be use this syntax.
+Files with the given extensions will use this syntax.

 #### `hidden`: boolean

 If this is `true`, the compiled syntax will not appear in the syntax menu or the command palette.
 It can still be referenced or included by other syntaxes.

+#### `first_line_match`: string

+Files whose first line matches the given regular expression will use this syntax.

 ### Deprecated